Braves vs. Diamondbacks Player Props Betting Odds

 Walker Stats

-- Christian Walker has 90 hits with 27 doubles, 20 home runs and 37 walks.
-He has driven in 63 runs with seven stolen bases.
+- Christian Walker has 92 hits with 28 doubles, 20 home runs, 39 walks and 63 RBI.
+He's also stolen seven bases.

 Walker Recent Games